Export a batch payment file to import into a bank account

-- You've checked the box Include self-balancing transaction in the ABA file in the bank account details screen.
+- You select the Include self-balancing transaction in the ABA file checkbox in the Edit Bank Account Details screen.

 Export your batch file

 - Click the name of the bank account you made the batch payment from.

-Click Export Batch File to download the batch payment file.
+Click Export Batch File to download the file.

-Importing your saved batch file to your bank
+Import the batch payment file to your bank

-If the bank offers you the option to process the batch as either a single statement line or multiple statement lines, choose the single statement line.
+- If you're asked to process the batch as a single statement line or multiple statement lines, choose the single statement line.

-If you import the saved batch file into your bank account, it's important that you don't change the file format or the data in the file.
+If you import the saved batch file into your bank account, it's important not to change the file format or the data in the file.

-If you're new to uploading files into your bank account for these types of payments, contact your bank to find out how to do this.
+If you haven't uploaded files into your bank account for these types of payments before, contact your bank to find out how to do this.